mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 notifyCustomer();
 ```

-So now, let's compare the new code and the old code
+So now, let's compare the new code and the old code side by side.
+We can see the new code is much easier to read and understand.
+So, let's comment out the old code, run the program, make sure everything works as we expect.